 Scrape Google Search Results Without Coding

-If you don't want to deal with coding, then Octoparse is a perfect tool that you can use to scrape the Google search results.
-It is an easy-to-use web scraping tool that can help you extract data from websites.
+If you have no idea about coding, you can try the best Google search scraper – Octoparse.
+It can help you scrape the Google search results without any coding.
 Octoparse makes the process of data extraction from the web more accessible and faster.
-It can automatically scrape data from any page and save it in an organized format without writing any code.
+It can automatically scrape data from any page and save it in an organized format like Excel files.

 Step 1: Open Google in Octoparse and enter the search keyword

-After you install Octoparse on your PC, we will start by entering the Google URL in the Octoparse application and clicking on Start.
+After installing Octoparse on your device, we will start by entering the Google URL in the Octoparse application and clicking on Start.

 After that, we will click on the search bar in Google and click on the “enter text” button in the Tip Box.
 Then we enter the search keyword that we want to search for on Google.

 Then click on the search button on Google and click “Click Button” on the Tip Box.
 This will click the Search button, and we will be sent to the search result page of Google.

 Step 2: Select the data that you need to extract

 When we get to the search result page, we click on the data that we need to extract.
 For example, if we want to extract the search result title, click on the first and second titles, and it will automatically select all the other titles.